 Introduction to Family and Consumer Sciences as a field of study, historic development, interdisciplinary nature, integrative perspectives; formulation of individual plans for education and career; overview of professional opportunities within business, education, research, and service agencies.
+(1-0)

-1311 Apparel Production and Evaluation
+1311 Apparel Technical Design and Product Development

-1391 Introduction to Fashion Industry
+1391 Introduction to the Apparel Industry

 2310 Textile Science